 Train CSRs to Ask the Right Questions

 Some customers call ready to provide plenty of information about their problem.
 Other customers might have trouble explaining what they’re experiencing.

 Gathering useful information facilitates a better handoff to field staff or sales.
-To get info that’s advantageous for your field staff, your customer service team should ask the right questions:
+To get info that’s advantageous for your field staff, your customer service team should be trained to ask the right questions:

 - What’s the problem?

 - How long have you been experiencing this?

 - When was this installed?

 These questions are a good starting point to understand the basics of the situation.
 They help your team: